-The ability to orchestrate workloads and data between public and private clouds can provide impressive cost savings, however, you need to carefully budget for your hybrid cloud IT investment.
+The ability to orchestrate workloads and data between public and private clouds can provide impressive cost savings; however, you need to carefully budget for your hybrid cloud IT investment.
 Provisioning a private cloud infrastructure requires significant upfront investment in software and possibly hardware.
 However, heavy reliance on public cloud resources can lead to large monthly usage bills.
 The key is finding the right balance that fits your company.

 Choose a scaling strategy

-You need to decide on an appropriate scaling strategy that includes factors such as anticipated costs, the sensitivity of data, and the control you need over the applications that you scale.
+You must decide on an appropriate scaling strategy that includes factors such as anticipated costs, the sensitivity of data, and the control you need over the applications that you scale.
 These factors will ultimately dictate whether you scale out particular data or apps to the public cloud or private cloud.

 Implement a security policy